jschless/jschless.github.io/_posts/2023-01-16-wikipeople.md

 I think there's also some effect where *really* well-known people don't get looked up.
 That's my hypothesis for the conspicuous absence of Prince Harry and Megan Markle alongside the rest of the royal family.

 [^1]: Wikipedia, for all its glory, is compiled by volunteers and there are a lot of different date formats.
 I was able to parse most date formats, but some were too small/annoying to deal with.
 As a result, some pages of modern people are erroneously labeled as being born shortly after Christ.
+Similarly, many pages are not included because I couldn't easily extract the birth year.

 {% include /plotly/top_wikis.html %}